 A mortgage broker shouldn’t be confused with anyone else who either works in the housing industry or deals with finances as a whole.
 The term mortgage is often thrown around when considering real estate transactions; they are not one and the same.
 It’s important to understand how your broker operates (or if you’re even working with one) before entering into any legal contracts with them, especially since they are looking out for your best interest.Your personal financial habits will be analyzed once you fill out an application for funding through a broker; this could potentially cause problems later on if you fail to meet criteria that has been established by the lender.
 Even though most brokers operate within guidelines set by FSCO, there may still be certain situations where your financial affairs may make it impossible to qualify with a “A lender” and then a discussion of a sub-prime mortgage may be the next option,

-When considering a mortgage broker in Mississauga, it’s important to know they will always have your best interest at heart; working with them is much like dealing directly with the bank but you’re able to offer suggestions and advice that relates to your specific situation.
+When considering a mortgage broker Mississauga, it’s important to know they will always have your best interest at heart; working with them is much like dealing directly with the bank but you’re able to offer suggestions and advice that relates to your specific situation.
 These representatives do not deal in money as much as they help you get the funding you want so their job isn’t quite as stressful and complex as others who work within the housing industry.
 When applications are submitted through a broker, financial institutions pay close attention to everything which is included on them from initial contact information (or personal details) all the way down to interest rates for insurance coverage.
 Choosing what type of lender or institution you wish to use shouldn’t be overlooked due to the fact that they will be handling your loan, even if you’re working with a broker.
 Be sure to ask about details regarding cost and interest rates along with how long it will take to process an application before agreeing to anything.
 Financial institutions usually use brokers for personal contact in order to save on call centre costs; this is something you should know when discussing different options on the table.

 If you are planning on lowering your monthly payments due to re-finance then you’ll probably want to look into consolidating all debts into one payment plan.
-The lower rate can come as a nice surprise after refinancing but it’s even more of a relief knowing there are no other fees or hidden charges over which you don’t have any control.
+The lower rate can come as a nice surprise after second mortgage refinancing but it’s even more of a relief knowing there are no other fees or hidden charges over which you don’t have any control.